 Alternative forms of tenure and ownership are also increasing and the District can support or encourage the development sector to pursue these models.
-For example, fee simple rowhousing, life lease housing for seniors, and community land trusts.
+For example, fee simple rowhousing, life lease housing for seniors, co-housing, co-operative housing, and community land trusts.